Harrisonbro/contract/contract.md

 # Contract of Services

 ## Introductions and Definitions
-This is an agreement between Harrison Brown and [Insert Company’s Name].
+This is an agreement between Mr. Harrison Brown ("I" or "me") and [Insert Company’s Name] ("you").

-The agreement will be in accordance with the following Terms and Conditions and until an alternative is specifically agreed between the parties.
+The agreement will be in accordance with the following Terms and Conditions until an alternative is specifically agreed between the parties.

 ### Purpose of the Agreement
-The details of the agreement are that [Insert Company’s Name] are hiring Mr. Brown to [design and develop a website].
+The details of the agreement are that you are hiring me to [design and develop a website].

 ### Commencement of the Agreement
 The agreement will commence on [date] and is to be carried out in accordance with the terms set out.